 - Provide proof of satisfactory job performance for the last 12 months prior to approval.

-- Program length is 16 weeks of full time employment.
+- Program is 16 to 32 weeks (duration dependent on department of hire) of full time employment.

 - a.
 No Paid Time Off (PTO) will be granted during this time.

 - b.
 No floating to other nursing units will occur during this time